PeterWarrington/lynx-browser/README.md

 ## AI Disclosure:

 Code was built with the assistance of Claude LLM.
-Everything else (Art and sound assets, etc) are my own, not AI.
+Everything else (Art, UI, and sound assets, etc) are my own, not AI.
 Lynx, and Open Sans are not mine.